What are drug-resistant infections?

 How can we slow down drug-resistant infections?

-As a global problem, drug-resistant infections need a worldwide response.
+As a global problem, drug-resistant infections need a coordinated, worldwide response.

 Better use of existing antibiotics across human healthcare and the animal sector is vital.
 With limited exposure to antibiotics, bacteria will have fewer opportunities to develop resistance.

-Alongside ‘antibiotic stewardship’, we need robust surveillance in all countries and across sectors.
-This is to better understand the presence and spread of resistance and take actions where and when they are needed.
+Alongside ‘antibiotic stewardship’, we need robust surveillance in all countries and across sectors to better understand the presence and spread of resistance and take actions where and when they are needed.

 Preventing infections is another route for curbing drug resistance.
 Developing new vaccines, access to clean water, better sanitation and hygiene are effective ways of doing that.